Wumpuspro/Luminious-bot/README.md

-https://discord.gg/GjfHmXAYTn for all emoji access
+https://discord.gg/GjfHmXAYTn for all emoji access https://replit.com/@npgop1/Luminious-bot#README.md  repl codes if you are lazy to fork this but remember give me credits

 > This bot is used by more than 90k Discord users and more than 400 servers.